dj-nitehawk/MongoDB.Entities/Documentation/wiki/String-Templates.md

   }
 )
 ```
-to couple this text query to your C# models and pass in the values for title and price, you simply surround the parts you want replaced with `<` and `>` in order to turn them in to replacement tags/markers like this:
+to couple this text query to your C# models and pass in the values for title and price, you simply surround the parts you want replaced with `<` and `>` in order to turn them into replacement tags/markers like this:

 ```java
 db.Book.find(